-The evening started out well with a few dinner guests joining us.
+I made this for dessert one night when we had friends coming for dinner.
 We sipped a little wine, grilled some chicken, crunched green beans, munched bruschetta with basil and walnut pesto and tomatoes.
-There was music and lively conversation, a few laughs and then some cake.
+Pandora provided background music and the wine sparked a lively conversation.
+We ate, we laughed and we had some cake.
 CAKE.
 Picture the scene.
 Five of us — each with a sweet wedge dusted with powdered sugar and glistening with fresh orange segments.
 One bite.
 Two.
 Bigger bite.
 Gone.
 Maybe just a sliver more.
 Or two.
 Are there any oranges left?
 Then a frenzy of forks jostling for the remains on the cake plate.
 No more.

 What I’m saying is that pistachios should be at the top of your grocery list.
 This cake is too good not to have this weekend (with a cup of coffee or tea – no wine – lest you succumb to the same fate as I).
 Seriously, make this.
 Eat this.
 You won’t be sorry.